Learning to drive

 How much do lessons cost?

-How many hours would I need?
+How many hours would I need?<

 What car choices do I have?

 The majority of people learn to drive in a manual car.
-However, it’s possible to take lessons in an automatic car, which is usually easier to drive.
+However, it’s possible to take lessons in an automatic car, which some people find easier to drive.
 The major difference is a manual car has gears and three foot pedals, including the clutch that is operated with the left foot.
 An automatic car has an automatic gearbox that changes the gears for you and only two foot pedals that are operated with the right foot.
 It’s totally up to you what type of car you choose, but you must be aware that if you pass the practical driving test in an automatic car you will not be licensed to drive a manual.
 If you pass in a manual you can drive both legally.

 Learning to drive with a disability

 There are medical standards set for all drivers – you must answer questions on the form when you apply for a provisional licence and you may have to undergo a medical examination.
-You might need to think about whether you need an adapted car and lessons from a specially trained instructor.
-When it comes to the test, if you let the Driving Standards Agency know of any special requirements you have it will try to accommodate them.
+You might need to think about whether you need an adapted car and driving lessons from a specially trained instructor.
+When it comes to the test, if you let the Driving Standards Agency know of any special requirements you have they will try to accommodate them.

 Next Steps

-• Chat about this subject on our Discussion Boards.
+- Chat about this subject on our Discussion Boards.

-Updated on 29-Sep-2015
+Updated on 08-Mar-2023